VedantJannu-009/TicTacToe/README.md

 Getting Started
 Prerequisites
 To run this project, you need to have Flutter installed on your system.
 You can follow the official Flutter installation guide to set up Flutter on your machine.

-Launch the app on your device or emulator.
-Choose between single-player and multiplayer modes.
-In single-player mode, play against the AI.
-In multiplayer mode, play against a friend on the same device.
-Tap on any grid cell to place your symbol (X or O).
-The first player to get three of their symbols in a row, column, or diagonal wins the game.
-Enjoy and have fun!
-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Inspired by the classic Tic Tac Toe game.
-Built with the amazing Flutter framework.